Adarsh-git/github-slideshow/_posts/0000-01-02-Adarsh-git.md

 layout: slide
 title: "Welcome to our Adarsh-git's slide!"
 ---
-This is my awesome slide file : tada:)
+This is my awesome slide file : tada :)
 Use the left arrow to go back!